santos95/LinuxGuides/parititions_lvm.md

 ## INSTALL LVM  - often is not already installed in ubuntu
     sudp apt install lvm2

-### LVM ALLOWS TO WORK WITH MANY DRIVERS AS ONE DRIVE
+### LVM ALLOWS TO WORK WITH MANY DRIVERS AS ONE DRIVE - Service to manage logical volume - Logical Volume managment

 ### Steps to create logical volumes
     1 - create a physical volume